 The stagecoaches not only carried East Texans and the mail, but newcomers

 seeking new lives for their families in Texas,

 where land was plentiful, fertile and inexpensive.

-Anderson residents picked up their mail at the inn (Fanthorp was the postmaster)
+Anderson residents picked up their mail at the inn (Fanthorp was the

-seen playing a game of cards or reading one of the
+Visitors could be seen playing a game of cards or reading one of the

 two newspapers Fanthorp subscribed to, including the Galveston News.

 The inn also became a community center, a polling place, the site

 of dances and community parties, and the founding site for a Masonic